extremeshok/clamav-unofficial-sigs/README.md

 ## Change Log

+### Version 5.6 (updated 2017-03-17)
+ - eXtremeSHOK.com Maintenance
+ - pgp is now optional and no longer a requirement
+ - Full support for MacOS / OS X and added clamav install guide
+ - Full support for pfSense and added clamav install guide
+ - Much better error messages with possible solutions given
+ - Better checking of possible issues
+ - Update all SANESECURITY signature databases
+ - Support for clamav-devel
+ - Added full proxy support to wget and curl
+ - replace allot of "echo | cut | sed" with bash substitutions
+ - Added fallbacks/substitutions for various commands
+ - xshok_file_download and xshok_draw_time_remaining functions added to replace redundant code blocks
+ - removed SANESECURITY mbl.ndb as this file is not showing up on the rsync mirrors
+ - allow exit code 23 for rsync
+ - Major refactoring : Normalize comments, quotes, functions, conditions
+ - Protect various arguments and "POSIX-ize" script integrity
+ - Enhanced testing with travis-ci, including clamav 0.99
+ - Incremented the config to version 72

-### Version 5.4.1 (updated 2016-06-20)
+### Version 5.4.1
  - eXtremeSHOK.com Maintenance
  - Disable installation when either pkg_mgr or pkg_rm is defined.
  - Minor refactoring
  - Update master.conf with the new Yara-rules project file names
  - Incremented the config to version 69

 ### Version 5.4
  - eXtremeSHOK.com Maintenance
  - Added Solaris 10 and 11 configs
  - When under Solaris we define our own which function
  - Define grep_bin variable, use gnu grep on sun os
  - Fallback to gpg2 if gpg not found,
  - Added support for csw gnupg on solaris
  - Trap the keyboard interrupt (ctrl+c) and gracefully exit
  - Added CentOS 7 Atomic config @deajan